-The language around competitor intelligence is generally focussed on being stronger, being better and being more well informed, and at Relative Insight we’re most interested in helping our customers to win the race and fight the war through actionable insights that will actually change the way they work.
+The language around competitor intelligence is generally focused on being stronger, being better and being more well-informed, and at Relative Insight, we’re most interested in helping our customers to win the race and fight the war through actionable insights that will actually change the way they work.

 Hosted by Relative Insight’s customer success manager, Holly Clarkson, our latest Spotlight Series hybrid event demonstrated the importance of competitor intelligence, shedding light on new competitor research techniques that enable you to gain powerful consumer insights about the competitors you know about – but more importantly the ones you don’t.

 The session also included a special keynote speaker – Gideon Wilkins, Head of Research at McCann Central.
 He discussed an agency-specific competitor use case, which sought to answer the question: Is there a simpler richer way of doing early-stage campaign testing without the slowness of a focus group and the transactional outcomes of quant research?